 2020.
 What a strange year it's been so far.
 Exhibitions cancelled everywhere and little opportunity to network and socialise with fellow artists and collectors.
-I am an artist who likes to experiment in many techniques and media and have used the time in lockdown to learn the Flemish oil painting style, with some fantastic tutoring from the very talented Dani Humberstone.
+As a conceptual artist I like to experiment in many techniques and media to express my ideas.
+I have used the time in lockdown to learn the Flemish oil painting style, with some fantastic tutoring from the very talented Dani Humberstone.
 It is a fantastic medium and I am delighted to add it to my repertoire.
 Yes, the apple painting is one of mine!

 As a member of SoCo (South Coast Artists) my final exhibition for 2019 was part of 'RX19,' their exhibition in co-operation with The Fishermen's Museum in Hastings.
 I have pushed the boundaries of my printmaking skills to create a herring girl apron, made from hand-made Hanji paper from South Korea.
 It is printed with images from the lives of the herring girls and fisherfolk of Hastings.